 If cravings for snacks are sabotaging your efforts to lose weight, here’s a new trick that may help.
 Researchers at Cornell University and in the Netherlands have shown that while eating for pleasure – not for hunger – is driven primarily by the availability of tempting treats, it doesn’t take much food to satisfy those cravings.

-A recent Q&A discussed the "quantified self" movement and measuring personal goals: Quantified Self: Your Way To Good Health?
-Check out the article and tell us what aspect of your life you track most closely!
+A recent Q&A discussed the Mediterranean Diet and its health benefits: Mediterranean Diet: Best For Your Heart?
+Check out the article and tell us what type of diet you enjoy following!

 Looking for more videos?
 Check out Dr. Weil's YouTube channel for a great selection.

 If you want to feel good about yourself, give some money away.
 That’s the gist of a new study from Harvard Business School presented at the annual meeting of the Society for Personality and Social Psychology.
 Researcher Michael Norton’s findings suggest that the act of giving away money makes people who aren’t rich feel wealthier and, therefore, happier and more satisfied with their lives.

 Here’s another good reason to avoid secondhand smoke: it can increase the risk of dementia.
 This link was revealed in a newly published joint study from British and Chinese researchers who looked at 5,921 Chinese men and women over age 60.
 The data gathered included information on the participants’ smoking history, exposure to secondhand smoke and mental status.